School of: Education

 • ED 575A | Literacy in the Content Area | 3 credits

-A candidate who has earned a minimum 3.0 GPA for all classroom work is eligible to begin student teaching.
+A candidate who has earned a minimum 3.0 GPA for all classroom work is eligible to begin their student teaching fieldwork.
 A placement coordinator from the Warner Pacific Education Department will work with local school districts to secure a classroom placement for eligible students.

 • Have earned a baccalaureate degree from a regionally accredited college or university